maya-ots/scripta-crypto-tool-kit/README.md

-# Scripta – Cryptography Tolkit
+# Scripta – Cryptography Toolkit
 Scripta is a browser-based cryptography toolkit built using HTML, CSS, and JavaScript.
 It provides a collection of classical and modern encryption methods, allowing users to experiment with different algorithms directly from their browser without any installation or backend services.

 ## Features